jsdelivr/globalping/INFRASTRUCTURE.md

 - Hosted with Hetzner in Falkenstein
 - Dedicated server with 8 threads and 64GB RAM
+- `maxmemory-policy allkeys-lru` Evict any key using approximated LRU.
 - Redis config can be found in this repo under /redis
 - RedisJSON 2.x module enabled
 - $46/month